Guide for Authors

 Ethics Work on Human Beings.
 Work on human beings that are submitted to Clinical Nutrition or e-SPEN Journal should comply with the principles laid down in the Declaration of Helsinki; Recommendations guiding physicians in biomedical research involving human subjects.
 Adopted by the 18th World Medical Assembly, Helsinki, Finland, June 1964, amended by the 29th World Medical Assembly, Tokyo, Japan, October 1975, the 35th World Medical Assembly, Venice, Italy, October 1983, and the 41st World Medical Assembly, Hong Kong, September 1989.
 The manuscript should contain a statement that the work has been approved by the appropriate ethical committees related to the institution(s) in which it was performed and that subjects gave informed consent to the work.
 Studies involving experiments with animals must state that their care was in accordance with institution guidelines.
 Patients' and volunteers' names, initials, and hospital numbers should not be used.Animal Research.
 Work on in vivo animal experiments that is submitted to Clinical Nutrition or e-SPEN Journal should comply with the principles laid down in the ARRIVE Guidelines - Animal Research: Reporting of In Vivo Experiments at http://www.nc3rs.org.uk/ARRIVE/.
 This requirement is to improve the reporting of animal experiments.

 Full Length Articles.
-Should not contain more than 30 references and should be organized in the following successive sections and Manuscript preparation and format information above to be followed: Title Page, Abstract (Background & Aims - Methods - Results - Conclusions).
+Should not contain more than 30 references and should be organized in the following successive sections and manuscript preparation and format information above to be followed: Title Page, Abstract (Background & Aims - Methods - Results - Conclusions).
 Introduction, Materials and Methods (including statistical considerations and ethical statement), Results, Discussion, Acknowledgements, Statement of Authorship, Conflict of Interest Statement and Funding sources, References; Figure and Table Legends.
 The Introduction should be limited to 1.5 pages (450 words) and the Discussion to 4 pages (1200 words).

 Review Article.
-Should not contain more than 50 references and contain at least 2 figures (color figures encouraged at no extra charge for the author) and 2 tables to summarize the most important data and/or concepts.(Inter)national Guidelines.
-Can be submitted after consultation with the Editorial Office.
+Should not contain more than 50 references and contain at least 2 Figures and 2 Tables to summarize the most important data and/or concepts.(Inter)national Guidelines.
+Can be submitted after consultation with the Editorial Office (email@example.com).

 Letter to the Editor.
 Is considered for publication provided it does not contain material that has been submitted or published elsewhere.
 The text, not including references, must not exceed 450 words.
 The letter must have no more than five references and one figure or small table and should not be signed by more than three authors.
 When a letter refers to an article recently published in Clinical Nutrition, the opportunity for reply will be given to the authors of the original article.
 Such a reply will be published along with the letter.
 Start the letter with "Dear Editor".Editorial.
 Are submitted by members of the Editorial Board.

 Educational Papers.
-Should not contain more than 30 references and organized as Full Length articles and contain at least 2 figures (color figures encouraged at no extra charge for the author) and 2 tables to summarize the most important data and/or concepts.Invited Editorial.
-Is by invitation from the Editor-in-Chief to submit an Invited Editorial to the journal.
+Should not contain more than 30 references and organized as Full Length articles and contain at least 2 Figures and 2 Tables to summarize the most important data and/or concepts.Invited Editorial.
+Is by invitation from the Editor-in-Chief .

-Randomized controlled trials.
-Should not contain more than 30 references and organized as Full Length articles.
-All randomized controlled trials submitted for publication in Clinical Nutrition should include a completed Consolidated Standards of Reporting Trials CONSORT 2010 checklist.
+Randomized Controlled Trials.
+Should not contain more than 30 references and organized as Full Length Articles.
+All Randomized controlled Trials submitted for publication in Clinical Nutrition should include a completed Consolidated Standards of Reporting Trials (CONSORT) 2010 checklist.
 Please refer to the CONSORT statement website at http://www.consort-statement.org for more information.
 The checklist can also be downloaded from here.
 You will be asked to upload this completed checklist at the time of submission and this file is mandatory for submission.
 Clinical Nutrition and e-SPEN Journal have adopted the proposal from the International Committee of Medical Journal Editors (ICMJE) which require, as a condition of consideration for publication of clinical trials, registration in a public trials registry.
 Clinical trials are defined as "biomedical or health related studies in human beings that follow a defined protocol."
 In addition to intervention studies, this definition encompasses observational, prevention, quality of life, diagnostic, and screening trials (www.clinicaltrials.gov).
-Any clinical trial for which subject recruitment began after July 1, 2008 must be registered in one of the five ICMJE-approved public trials registries (i.e.,www.clinicaltrials.gov, www.actr.org.au, www.isrctn.org, www.umin.ac.jp, www.trialregister.nl).
+Any clinical trial for which subject recruitment began after July 1, 2008 must be registered in one of the five ICMJE-approved public trials registries (i.e.,www.clinicaltrials.gov, www.isrctn.org, www.umin.ac.jp, www.trialregister.nl).
 Is this study appropriately registered?
 If so, please report the study ID number and the website where the clinical trial is registered on the title page of the paper.
 If the study is not registered, authors must do so before the submitted paper will be considered for peer-review.
-If the study began before July 1, 2008, the initial recruitment date should be reported in the appropriate place in the Methods section.
+If the study began before July 1, 2008, the initial recruitment date should be reported in the appropriate place in the Materials Methods section.
 Clinical Nutrition and e-SPEN Journal require prospective registration of all trials.Report.
 Should not contain more than 30 references and organized as Full Length Articles and are submitted by chairs of Special Interest Groups (SIG) or are submitted in collaboration with the Editorial Office.

 - Title.
 It should be brief (no more than 25 words) and specific and must not include abbreviations or trade names.
-We suggest not including any reference to localities as the information in the paper should be of interest to the readers of a global journal.
+We suggest not including any reference to specific countries or regions as the information in the paper should be of interest to the readers of a global journal.

 - Authors.
-Provide contact details for all authors.
-The title page should include a list consisting of the last name of each author for the purpose of PubMed indexing.
-(Note: the "title page" can be more be more than one page long)
+The title page should include a list of all authors and their institutional affiliations.
+(Note: the "title page" can be more than one page long)

 - Non-standard abbreviations.
 Define abbreviations that are not standard in the field at their first occurrence in the article and ensure consistency of abbreviations throughout the article.
 List all non-standard abbreviations on the title page.

 - Address for correspondence.
-Give the name, complete address, telephone and fax numbers, and Email address of the corresponding author (to whom requests for reprints should be addressed).
+Give the name, complete address, telephone number, and Email address of the corresponding author.

 - Conference presentation.
 When applicable, indicate the conference (name, location and year) where (part of) the work was presented.

-- Acknowledgements: to all contributors who do not meet the criteria for authorship (http://www.icmje.org/ethical_1author.html).
+- Acknowledgements: To all contributors who do not meet the criteria for authorship (http://www.icmje.org/ethical_1author.html).
 Examples of those who might be acknowledged include a person who provided purely technical help, writing assistance, or a department chair that provided only general support.
 Authors should disclose whether they had any writing assistance and identify the entity that paid for this assistance.

 - Sources of funding: Authors should declare the role of study sponsors, if any, in the study design, in the collection, analysis and interpretation of data; in the writing of the manuscript; and in the decision to submit the manuscript for publication.
 If the study sponsors had no such involvement, the authors should so state.

 Sample ReferencesFigure legends.
-Legends should be typed double-spaced in consecutive order on a separate sheet, using Arabic numbers (for example, Figure 1).
-Provide a short title (in the legends, not on the figure itself) and brief but sufficient information to permit interpretation of figures without reference to text.
+Legends should be in consecutive order on a separate sheet, using Arabic numbers (for example, Figure 1).
+Provide brief but sufficient information to permit interpretation of figures without reference to text.
 Do not exceed 250 words for each legend and provide a key for each symbol used.

 Article in a journal